Each year, King Carl XVI Gustaf personally presents a diploma to the winners during a stately ceremony in the Stockholm Concert Hall.

 The Nobel Prize Award Ceremony in Stockholm is held on December 10, the anniversary of Alfred Nobel’s death.
 On the same day, the Nobel Peace Prize is awarded in Oslo, Norway.

-A number of other activities also take place during the same week, and receptions and dinners are held by the institutions awarding prizes, the Nobel Foundation and the Swedish royal family.
+Several other activities take place the same week, with receptions and dinners are held by the institutions awarding prizes, the Nobel Foundation and the Swedish royal family.
 The Laureates deliver lectures and talk about their work, and panel discussions and other public appearances are usually arranged.
 Traditionally, the Laureates and their spouses sit with the royal family at the Nobel Banquet.
 They are also invited to a more intimate dinner at the Royal Palace, where they meet the royal family again.
 Visiting the Nobel Foundation is a great symbolic event.